Non-loose torus knots: Background and preliminary observations

 We denote by $\Tight^{min}(T^2\times [0,1]; s_0, s_1)$ the minimally twisting tight contact structures, up to isotopy, on $T^2\times[0,1]$ with convex boundary having two dividing curves of slope $s_0$ and $s_1$ on $T^2\times \{0\}$ and $T^2\times \{1\}$, respectively.
-Let $P$ be a minimal path in the Farey graph that starts at $s_0$ and goes clockwise to $s_1$.
-We say $P$ is a \dfn{decorated path} if its edges have each been labeled with a $+$ or a $-$.
-We say two decorated paths are \dfn{equivalent} if the number of $+$ signs in each continued fraction block is the same.
+Given any path $P$ in the Farey graph that starts at $s_0$ and goes clockwise to $s_1$, we say $P$ is a \dfn{decorated path} if its edges have each been labeled with a $+$ or a $-$.
+When $P$ is a minimal path, we say two decorated paths are \dfn{equivalent} if the number of $+$ signs in each continued fraction block is the same.

+With the discussion of paths in the Farey graph in Section~\ref{generalpathsinfg}, the following theorem is equivalent to \cite[Theorem~2.2]{Honda00a}.

-\begin{theorem} The contact structures on $\Tight^{min}(T^2\times [0,1]; s_0, s_1)$ are in one-to-one correspondence with equivalence classes of decorations on $P$. \end{theorem}
+\begin{theorem} The contact structures in $\Tight^{min}(T^2\times [0,1]; s_0, s_1)$ are in one-to-one correspondence with equivalence classes of decorations on the minimal path in the Farey graph from $s_0$ to $s_1$.
+Let $P$ be a decorated path from $s_0$ to $s_1$.
+We denote by $\xi_P$ the contact structure associated to $P$. \end{theorem}

 Notice that if $s_0$ and $s_1$ share an edge in the Farey graph, then there are exactly two tight contact structures in $\Tight^{min}(T^2\times [0,1]; s_0, s_1)$.
 These are called \dfn{basic slices} and the correspondence in the theorem can be understood in terms of stacking basic slices according to the decorated path.